Insane110/Insane110/README.md

 💡 Technology I'm enjoing working with is tensorflow.

-👀 As of now I'm active in the field of ML/AI and DL.
-Currently exploring Web Development.
+👀 As of now I'm active in the field of ML/AI, Computer Vision and Deep Learning.

-🌱 I'm on track for learning more about Computer Vision and NLP.

  📫How to reach me: Sharmamrityunjay110@gmail.com